lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

   +------+                                    +-------------------+

 ~~~~
-{: #Fig-inner-outer title='A CoAP message is splitted into an OSCORE outer and plaintext'}
+{: #Fig-inner-outer title='A CoAP message is split into an OSCORE outer and plaintext'}

 {{Fig-inner-outer}} shows the message format for the OSCORE Message and
 Plaintext.